Multisample DNA-only#

 1. metadata (add_metadata / del_metadata):

-dictionary which contains ‘barcode’ as one of the keys (where the value is a list of all barcodes)
+• dictionary containing ‘barcode’ as one of the keys (where the value is a list of all barcodes)

-dictionary which contains ‘id’ as one of the keys (where the value is a list of all ids)
+• dictionary containing ‘id’ as one of the keys (where the value is a list of all ids)

-for DNA assays, ‘ids’ are variants; for Protein assays, ‘ids’ are antibodies
+• for DNA assays, ‘ids’ are variants; for Protein assays, ‘ids’ are antibodies; for CNV assays, ‘ids’ are amplicons

 # Summary of DNA assay, per sample